rust-tw/book-tw/src/ch18-02-refutability.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-08/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-8: Attempting to use a refutable pattern with
+<span class="caption">範例 18-8: Attempting to use a refutable pattern with
 `let`</span>

 If `some_option_value` was a `None` value, it would fail to match the pattern